RoshanSOnline/EmployeeDetailsBasic/README.md

 # EmployeeDetailsBasic
-Basic Version of Project to Get Employee Details
+Basic version of project which one hour work  to get employee details